GSA/Section508.gov/_events/events-iaaf-landing.md

 <!-- <img src="https://assets.section508.gov/files/images/iaaf-2023-date-card.png" alt="Event dates: November 7, 8, and 9" width="500" height="auto" style="display: block; margin-left: auto; margin-right: auto;"> -->

 ## Save the Date
-Please save the date for the 11th annual Interagency Accessibility Forum (IAAF) to be held virtually on Wednesday, November 13, and Thursday, November 14, 2024.
+Please save the date for the 11th annual Interagency Accessibility Forum (IAAF) to be held virtually on **Wednesday, November 13, and Thursday, November 14, 2024**.
 We hope you can attend this exciting and informative virtual event.
 More information will be available over the summer, with registration opening in early fall.
 Look out for announcements via email and on this page.

 Why a virtual event?